 My boys love the whole show, but their favorite part is the “First Things First” game played on each episode.
 The boys play along, trying to put in historical order three inventions related to the show’s topic.

-If you haven’t listened to this show, definitely start here!
+If you haven’t listened to this show, definitely check out this series even though it’s in the archives.
 As for podcasts for kids, this should definitely be “at the beginning.”

 We like this show so much that we attended a live event a few months ago.
 No surprise, we loved it!
 I can’t recommend this podcast enough.
 Further, if you haven’t listened to every episode, definitely dig through the archives.

 Welcome to America’s Test Kitchen for Kids.
-Each episode highlights one special ingredient, teach kids all about it.
+Each episode highlights one special ingredient and teaches kids all about it.
 Then it leads up to a mystery recipe to be shared at the end of the episode.
 The podcast also includes online content to go along with each episode to help kids develop kitchen skills, like chopping onions and roasting broccoli.
 It’s a fun way to get kids excited about cooking!

 From the same team that produces Forever Ago, this podcast brings together kid scientists and reporters from public radio to ponder questions about all things science.
 They ask questions ranging from the science behind sneezing to how to translate the purr of cats.

-The format of the show is similar to Forever Ago with conversation between kid and adult hosts, snippets from experts to explain the science, and games in the middle to let listeners interact with the show.
+The format of the show is similar to Forever Ago with a conversation between a kid and an adult host, snippets from experts to explain the science, and games in the middle to let listeners interact with the show.

 This podcast springs from the Highlights magazines many of us knew as kids and still fill mailboxes today.
 The show maintains a variety show format with various sections, at times aligned with regular features of the magazine, and is produced by the same team that makes Wow in the World.